 Instagram is mainly a visual smorgasbord with some text added for good measure.
 We've found that the best image size to use is a square 750x750.

-The best Instagram accounts are visually appealing and usually owned by celebrities showing off their toned bodies, but some companies like onepeloton are using it to devastating effect by profiling their staff, upcoming classes and providing motivational imagery.
+The best Instagram accounts are visually appealing and usually owned by celebrities showing their toned bodies.
+Still, some companies like one peloton are using it to devastating effect by profiling their upcoming staff classes and providing motivational imagery.

 View the Webuildstores Instagram Page

-Take a look at some of the popular Youtube channels and see how advanced the video creation techniques and general production values have become.
-Consistently making great video content for Youtube is a full-time position for someone on your team.
+Take a look at some popular Youtube channels and see how advanced the video creation techniques and general production values have become.
+Consistently making excellent video content for Youtube is a full-time position for someone on your team.

 Social Media Influencer Marketing

-If you want to get your stuff promoted on a social media channel but don't want to go through all the hassle of building your follower base then merely pay a well known "influencer" with a few million followers to pitch your product for you.
+If you want your products promoted on a social media channel but don't want to go through all the hassle of building your follower base, then merely pay a well known "influencer" with a few million followers to pitch your product for you.
 It's product placement for social media and lucrative for the channel owner.

-Facebook is your first port of call and the obvious choice to immerse your virtual self in the world of social media marketing and Instagram is also easy to get started.
-Twitter is more intimidating because of the instant feedback it provides but if you are a wordsmith then that might be the place to make your name!
+Twitter is more intimidating because of the instant feedback it provides, but if you are a wordsmith, that might be the place to make your name!

-Do you need help with your social media marketing strategy?
-Contact us for a quote.
+Do you need help kicking off your next social media campaign?
+Contact us